monstermac77/vr/README.md

 **Usage**
 * Start-up: Turn on an Index controller.
 Wait for SteamVR to automatically launch, quit, then launch again.
 * Shutdown: Exit SteamVR from within your HMD.
-Wait for SteamVR to quit.

 **Optional Features**
 * Maintaining SteamVR Home